pybricks/pybricks-micropython/README.md

 - LEGO SPIKE Essential Hub
 - LEGO MINDSTORMS Robot Inventor Hub

-We also support MINDSTORMS EV3.
-The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
+We also support Pybricks v2.x on MINDSTORMS EV3.
+The community-supported version comes preinstalled with the latest [ev3dev image].
 It is also available via the [LEGO Education website][lego-education-ev3-micropython].

 # Development